BillXr/Data_Collector_Service/README.md

 -NodeJS

 ----------------------------------------------------------
+## Execution

-First of all fluentd.yml install fluentd tool in all hosts.
++ First of all fluentd.yml install fluentd tool in all hosts.

-After that fluentd.yml.sh searches for ip addresses and when he finds them,runs ansible script in all swarm.
++ After that fluentd.yml.sh searches for ip addresses and when he finds them,runs ansible script in all swarm.

-Additionally fluentd-config-update file write all the logs we have in database.
++ Additionally fluentd-config-update file write all the logs we have in database.

-In addition fluentd.-config-update.yml.sh refreshes all ip addresses we have found,and runs ansible script in swarm.
++ In addition fluentd.-config-update.yml.sh refreshes all ip addresses we have found,and runs ansible script in swarm.

-Finally we write down all ip addresses of swarm.
++ Finally we write down all ip addresses of swarm.